 Surely London is booming?

-Despite London being the central hub of startup activity (home of 3,986 formations), the startup scene is decentralising.
+Despite London being the central hub of the start up scene (home of 3,986 formations), the startup scene is decentralising.
 London is becoming ever more expensive to work, live, and survive in.
 This means startups are locating themselves in thriving cities, not only surrounding the capital, but also further afield.
 Lancashire, Middlesex, and Essex are fast becoming top hot spots for budding entrepreneurs.
 London’s powerhouse status is somewhat shifting.
 The BBC is moving to Manchester.
 George Osbourne is handing more power to major cities.
 Cities, like Bristol, are undergoing huge developments in technology.
 The aspects which once drew start-up businesses to London are being matched, and even bettered, in cheaper locations.

 Does the type of startup affect growth?